Contributed by John Bapst Memorial High School

 Purchase a reproduction of this item on VintageMaineImages.com.

 Portrait of Rev. John Bapst (1815-1887), S.J., (Society of Jesus).

 Father Bapst was a Jesuit Missionary who came to Maine in 1853.
 His first mission was Indian Island, Old Town serving the Native American community, primarily the Penobscots.
-He was tarred and feathered by the Know Nothing activists in Ellsworth on October 14, 1854 because he insisted that the Catholic students be allowed to read the Catholic bible in public school, rather than the Protestant Bible, which was part of the curriculum at that time.
+He was tarred and feathered by the Know Nothing vigilantes in Ellsworth on October 14, 1854, because he insisted that the Catholic students be allowed to read the Catholic Bible in public school, rather than the Protestant Bible, which was part of the curriculum at that time.